Pillow shams are the most misunderstood soft furnishing. While designing bedding for clients, invariably, they have questions about pillow shams.

 Cut a piece of floss to tie in the center of the wound together, floss and knot it, then cut another piece of floss to tie around the folded over floss and trim see photo below.

 Attaching the tassels

-The open end of the fabric ties I placed the floss tie in the open end and hand stitched it closed.
-The closed end of the fabric ties I pulled the floss tie into the fabric tie with a needle and stitched the floss end into the sham tie.
-I made button holes on the top side of the sham and marked through the center of the button holes to sew the ties on.
-I folded the ties in half and sewed them to the sham through the center creating 2 ties from one.
+I placed the floss tie in the open back and hand-stitched it closed at the open end of the fabric ties.
+I pulled the floss tie into the fabric tie with a needle and stitched the floss end into the sham tie at the closed end.
+Next, I made buttonholes on the top of the sham then marked through the buttonholes’ center to sew the links.
+Next, I folded the ties in half and sewed them to the sham through the center, creating two ties from one.